thi-ng/umbrella/packages/column-store/README.md

-The query engine works by applying a number of [query terms](https://docs.thi.ng/umbrella/column-store/interfaces/QueryTerm.html) in series, with each step intersecting its results with the results of the previous step(s), thereby narrowing down the result set.
+The query engine works by applying a number of [query terms](https://docs.thi.ng/umbrella/column-store/interfaces/QueryTerm.html) in series, with each step intersecting (aka logical AND) its results with the results of the previous step(s), thereby narrowing down the result set.

 By default, individual query terms operate on a single column, but can also can also apply to multiple.
 Terms are supplied either as array given to the